microchip-pic-avr-examples/avr64ea48-digital-filters-mplab-mcc/iir/README.md

 ![Band Pass Filter](images/bpf_audio.jpg)

-## Data Visualizer / Timing
+## Data Visualizer an Timing

 The graphing was done using MPLAB® Data Visualizer, which can be accomplished by updating **main.c**.
-Config for **Data Visualizer** can be found in the project called `data_visualizer.json`.
+A configuration for **Data Visualizer** can be found in the project called `data_visualizer.json`.

-The config can be loaded by clicking "*Load Workspace*" at the top of the Data Visualizer and connecting to the correct COM-port.
+The configuration can be loaded by clicking "*Load Workspace*" at the top of the Data Visualizer and connecting to the correct COM-port.

-Toggling of **PB2** is done to time the iir filter when setting **ONLY_SEND_USART** to:
+Toggling of **PB2** is done to time the IIR filter when setting **`ONLY_SEND_USART`** to:
 ```c
 #define ONLY_SEND_USART 0
 ```